 Pressure Should be Light.
 Remember the cushioned abrasive cuts with the abrasive crystal tips.
 The sharp cutting edges are floating on a resilient matrix.
 Extreme pressure pushes the tips back into the matrix rendering them ineffective and resulting in surface smearing, burning, and possible orange peel and distortion.
+If using with a belt machine, polish on the slack of the belt on using a soft contact wheel.
 If using a random orbital sander, polishing steps may require a soft back up pad between the MICRO-MESH® disc and the sander head.